 Broadband gives you much faster access to the internet, allowing you to download large files quickly (such as video and music).
 Broadband is constantly connected, so you don't have to wait for a connection to be made when you want to use the internet.

 You might also decide to go for wireless or mobile broadband.
 For wireless broadband you need to buy a router - or you might get one from your ISP as part of your service package.
 Remember, your computer or laptop must also be wireless enabled.

 A mobile broadband connection can be used anywhere that you get a mobile phone signal, but you need to arrange the service through a mobile broadband provider.

 If Asymmetric Digital Subscriber Line (ADSL) broadband is not available in your area via your phone line, there are alternatives.
 These include:

 Cable companies offer high bandwidth services over existing cable networks.
 A cable modem can offer a similar speed to ADSL services.

 Broadband internet access can be brought into your home via satellite.
-Currently, there are two type of satellite broadband available:
+Currently, there are two types of satellite broadband available:

 One way access provides a very fast connection, but you can only receive information.
 For example, you can download internet pages and files, but you can't upload email attachments.
 If you need to send information back, you will need to use a cable modem, or dial-up service.

 Two way allows information to be sent both ways.
-So, you can send data files back, as well as receive them, via your satellite.
+You can send data files back, as well as receive them, via your satellite.
 However, sending information back via this service is slow and expensive.